Placing your Coins on a Shelf: Preliminaries

 \section{Preliminaries}

 For reasons that will become obvious shortly, it will be convenient to define the \emph{size} of a disk as the \emph{square root} of its radius.
 We will denote disks by capital letters, and their size by the corresponding lower-case letter.
-Namely, each disk~$A$ has size~$a$, radius~$a^{2}$, and diameter~$2a^{2}$.
-We define the area between two touching disks as the \emph{gap} between them.
+Namely, disk~$A$ has size~$a$, radius~$a^{2}$, and diameter~$2a^{2}$.

 In a valid placement, each disk~$A$ touches the $x$-axis in its lowest point.
 We will call this point the \emph{footpoint} of the disk and denote it~$\fA$.
-All our arguments are based on calculations involving the distances between footpoints, so we start with the following lemma. \begin{lemma} If $A$ and $B$ touch, then their footpoint distance $\fA\fB$ is $2ab$. \end{lemma} \begin{proof} We assume $a \geq b$ and consider the right-angled triangle with edges $d$, $a^{2} + b^{2}$, and $a^{2}-b^{2}$, see Figure~\ref{figure:introductionSize}.
+All of our arguments are based on calculations involving the distances between footpoints, so we start with the following lemma. \begin{lemma} If $A$ and $B$ touch, then their footpoint distance $\fA\fB$ is $2ab$. \end{lemma} \begin{proof} The statement holds for $a = b$, so we assume $a > b$ and consider the right-angled triangle with edge lengths $\fA\fB$, $a^{2} + b^{2}$, and $a^{2}-b^{2}$, see Figure~\ref{figure:introductionSize}.
 We obtain $(\fA\fB)^{2} = (a^{2} + b^{2})^2 - (a^{2} - b^{2})^2 = 4a^{2}b^{2}$. \end{proof}